-Course title Physical Chemistry-4 Course code XA535 Type of course Compulsory Level of course Undergraduate Year of study 3rd Semester 5th ECTS credits 5 Name of lecturer(s) Lectures: Assist.
-Prof. Ch.
-Matralis Laboratory: Assist.
-Prof. Ch.
-Matralis, Prof. E. Dalas, Assoc.
-Prof. A. Koliadima, Assoc.
-Prof. E. Papaeftymiou Learning outcomes In brief, at the end of this course the student should be able to: Define basic concepts in the fields of Statistical Thermodynamics, Electric properties of molecules, Intermolecular Forces, and Colloid Chemistry.
-State the two axioms of Statistical Thermodynamics and discuss the objectives of this branch of Physical Chemistry Explain the physical meaning of the Boltzmann distribution and the partition functions.
-Describe the genesis of the induced dipole moment.
-Explain the influence of the electric field frequency on the polarizibility.
-Describe and discuss experimental procedures for the determination of the permanent dipole moment and polarizibility.
+In brief, at the end of this course the student should be able to:

+- Define basic concepts in the fields of Statistical Thermodynamics, Electric properties of molecules, Intermolecular Forces, and Colloid Chemistry. - State the two axioms of Statistical Thermodynamics and discuss the objectives of this branch of Physical Chemistry - Explain the physical meaning of the Boltzmann distribution and the partition functions. - Describe the genesis of the induced dipole moment. - Explain the influence of the electric field frequency on the polarizability. - Describe and discuss experimental procedures for the determination of the permanent dipole moment and polarizability. - State the various factors affecting the potential energy of interaction. - Present examples of properties of macroscopic systems which are controlled by intermolecular forces and describe the kind of interactions which cause these forces. - Describe and discuss methods for preparing colloidal solutions, for determining the size of colloidal particles and for determining the molecular weight of macromolecules.